 When will India get 'gamechanger' S-400 air defence missile systems?

-New Delhi, Sep 09: Despite the threat of sanctions and diplomatic pressure by the United States (US), India went ahead with the S-400 Triumph missile defense system deal with Russia in October last year.
-India badly needed such a system to strengthen its air defence mechanism, given the hostile surroundings in which in which it is located.
+New Delhi, Sep 09: Despite the threat of sanctions and diplomatic pressure by the United States (US), India went ahead with the S-400 Triumph missile defence system deal with Russia in October last year.
+India badly needed such a system to strengthen its air defence mechanism, given the hostile surroundings in which, it is located.

 The delivery contract worth Rs 40,000 crore was signed during Russian President Vladimir Putin's visit India last year.
 It was then reported that the systems could be delivered to India by 2023.

 The reports that are surfacing now state that Russia is likely to deliver the S-400 air defence missile systems to India within 18-19 months.
-This ddevelopment would be a welcomed by New Delhi as India was virtually defenceless against the incoming aerial attacks.
+This development would be welcomed by New Delhi as India was virtually defenceless against the incoming aerial attacks.

 [Multi layered air defence: How S-400 fits into India's scheme of things]

-Soon after the deal was signed last year, Air Force Chief BS Dhanoa had termed it as a gamechanger.
-Defence and strategic matters expert Major General PK Sehgal had earlier told OneIndia that India's air defence capabilities badly needed an upgrade.
+Soon after the deal was signed last year, Air Force Chief B S Dhanoa had termed it as a gamechanger.
+Defence and strategic matters expert Major General P K Sehgal had earlier told OneIndia that India's air defence capabilities badly needed an upgrade.
 He had said S-400 deal was the need of the hour given the growing threats from China and Pakistan.

 The latest reports on early delivery quote Russian Deputy Prime Minister Yuri Borisov.
 "The advance payment has been received and everything will be delivered in strict accordance with the schedule, within about 18-19 months," Borisov had reportedly told state-owned broadcaster Rossiya-1.